alainbacu27/RoCRAFTEROSetupClientBeta/README.md

 The setup may be here and the website is for this repository.
 Sorry if the hosting does support the file, but uploaded to GitHub.
 (Im the creator of this project and website)

 It is a copy of old roblox, and does not support external client on the page.
 I'm sorry about that.
-Alright Works the client and is perfect.
+Alright the client works and is perfect.